We use necessary cookies to make our website work. We'd also like to use optional cookies to understand how you use it, and to help us improve it.

 What do I need to send with my application?

 If you have any medical conditions, your Aeromedical Examiner/occupational health medical practitioner (AME)/(OHMP) may ask for reports from your own doctors, or copies of reports or investigations performed by specialists.
 To avoid unnecessary delays it is often helpful to gather copies of medical records relating to any conditions you may have or medical events you have experienced ahead of seeing your AME/OHMP.
 They may be able to advise you on this ahead of your appointment.
-It is not essential but there may be a delay in completing an assessment of your fitness if these need to be obtained following your appointment.
+There may be a delay in completing an assessment of your fitness if these need to be obtained following your appointment.

 Close What do I need to send with my application?